salixc/starter-hugo-academic/content/publication/preprint/index.md

 publication: "In 2023 *2nd International Conference on Image Processing and Intelligent Information Systems (IPIIS), p.
 195*"
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: The ChatGPT detector is considered a necessary task to standardize the use of ChatGPT.
+Difficulty interpreting the test process and results is a common problem with LLM.
+Most existing interpreters focus on attention visualization and rarely consider the classification process.
+This study presents a method to show the contribution of words to model predictions.
+Specifically, this study considers information from classification weight vectors, semantic vectors, and embedded input word vectors for a more complete interpretation of detector LLM.
+Three word-level attributes (word length, part of speech and word meaning) are compared with the conclusions of existing literatures to verify our method.
+Visual samples and analysis process can be found at https://github.com/salixc/WCC-DekunChen.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

-tags:
+# tags:
-- Source Themes
+# - Source Themes
-featured: false
+# featured: false

 # links:
 # - name: Custom Link